karchern/network_connectivity_queries/README.md

 Workflow to query the connectivity of KOs and metabolites based on KEGG

 # Requirements
-- Cytoscape
+- Cytoscape (only for preprocessing)
-- parallel
 - python with dependencies (all installable via pip)
   - networkx
   - click
   - csv
-  - py4cytoscape

 # Download + preprocessing of KEGG reference pathways

 ### Note

 All steps in this section are preprocessing steps to download, modify and export KEGG pathways in python-readable format.
 As such, these only need to be run once.
-After step 5, you should find `graphml` networks in the `networks_graphml` folder, which represent the startin point of the analysis
+After step 3, you should find `graphml` networks in the `networks_graphml` folder, which represent the startin point of the analysis

 1. `cd aux_scripts`
 2. Use `download_networks.sh bvu` to query `bvu` networks from KEGG (can take a few minutes, download is slow...) and put them into the `networks` folder as `.xml` files